athirapillai/411project/README.md

 - Test to ensure images and data are stored in respective databases

 ### Interface View Mockups
-The first view that users will see is the welcome page, where all the themed albums plus the Favorites album are on display:
+The first view that users will see after logging in successfully is the welcome page, where all the themed albums plus the Favorites album are on display:

 ![Image](https://raw.githubusercontent.com/athirapillai/OTO-Photo/master/assets/mockup1.png)